Improve, preserve, secure

 Tendon Acoustic Monitoring

-For tendons considered at risk, where corrosion of wires or strands could lead to full cable failure, Freyssinet offers acoustic monitoring solutions.
-These systems help detect wire breaks in real time, track their progression, and support informed decisions about service levels and rehabilitation needs.
-This approach is a valuable part of proactive maintenance post-tensioning strategies.
+For cables considered at risk, where corrosion of wires or strands could lead to full cable failure, we offer acoustic monitoring solutions.
+These systems help detect wire breaks in real time, track their progression, and support informed decisions about service levels and post-tensioning repair and maintenance needs.
+This approach is a core component of any proactive structural monitoring program.

 • Detection of wire failure